-- All "J" codes. - Drug-related "Q" codes. - Procedure code S4993 (Contraceptive pills for birth control). - A limited number of related administration codes.
+- All "J" codes.

+- Drug-related "Q" codes.

+- A limited number of related administration codes.

 For members enrolled in BadgerCare Plus HMOs, Medicaid SSI HMOs, and most special managed care programs, claims for these services should be submitted to BadgerCare Plus and Medicaid fee-for-service.